Tintern – Cistercian Abbey

 North of the church chancel was a infirmary cloister.
 Its dimensions in the plan were 25.6 x 21.6 meters.
 Since the fourteenth century, a covered passage led to it, directly from the church.
 Right next to the eastern side there was an infirmary building in the form of a basilica, measuring 33 x 16 meters with clerestory windows above the aisles.
 It was reserved for sick and old brothers, so it had to be erected a bit further of the main buildings.
 Inside the aisles were partitioned by timber screens, creating separate cells, heated with fireplaces.
 In the larger chamber, also heated by fireplace, on the north-east side, served as the infirmarer’s lodging.
 In a separate annex on the north-west side there were latrines, situated above the drainage channel.
 They were adjacent to the infirmary kitchen building complex, which was only built in the 15th century, although it could have replaced some earlier construction.
 Inside, the hearth provided meals for both the sick and the abbot’s residents.
 In the further years of the 15th century, this kitchen was enlarged from the east by two additional rooms, connected by a passage in the southern annex.
 Two more hearths and a scullery were placed in it.

 The rectangular, originally detached house of the abbot was built already in the first half of the 13th century, in the most northeastern part of the monastery.
-It was a building in which the superior of the convent could receive guests and benefactors of the abbey.
+It was a building in which the superior of the community could receive guests and benefactors of the abbey.
 Originally, the abbot lived with other monks, but as early as the 13th century he had two private, separate rooms at the infirmary cloister, arranged in the shape of the letter L. The smaller of these chambers, the western one, was warmed by the fireplace.
 At the floor level, it could be connected to the latrine block, and then to the brothers’ dormitory, but in the fourteenth century, between the latrines and the abbot’s house, a free passage was pierced.
 In the fourteenth century, along with the increase in the importance of the monastery and the rank of abbot and the desire to introduce higher comfort, a completely new building was erected on the north side, connecting the two previously described (detached and L-shaped).
 It was a spacious building with many chambers and an elongated lobby from the river side.
 Its linking with the kitchen of the infirmary also ensured fast serving of meals.
 During this period, to to the thirteenth-century abbot’s building the chapel was added on the southern side, with a piscina in the wall and a two-light window on the eastern side.
 Right next to it was also added then an annex with a latrine and a dovecote of an uncertain dating.

 Current state